Keyboard shortcuts

 PerformanceNativeGVL-limitedGIL-limitedV8/Bun native

-IntegrationStandaloneRails/Rack appsData pipelinesNode/Bun/Deno apps
+IntegrationStandaloneRails/Rack appsData pipelinesNode/Bun apps

 Handler StyleAsync traitsClass-basedABC-basedClass-based